 Step six

-After the turkey is finished brining, carefully take the bird out of the mixture and throw away the brining water.
-Rinse the bird inside and out and dry it thoroughly by taking a paper towel and dabbing at it.
+After the turkey is finished brining, carefully remove the bird from the mixture and throw away the brining water.
+Rinse the bird inside and out and dry it thoroughly by dabbing at it with a paper towel.
 You want the skin as dry as possible so it will brown nicely.

 Step seven